galantelab/sideRETRO/docs/usage.rst

 a requirement to work with CRAM files - more information at :ref:`Dealing with CRAM format<extern_cram>`.

-See the complete command sequence bellow for the whole analysis:
+See the complete command sequence below for the whole analysis.

+Tip: Copy and paste line by line in your terminal.

+Tip 2: If you are running line by line in your terminal don't paste the "$" character.
+It is already in your terminal.

 .. code-block:: sh